Future Stock for Structured BOM

-This tool allows access to future stock information based on all predicted incoming and outgoing stock.
+This tool allows access to future stock information based on all incoming and outgoing stock.

-The Filter Top Level Part Number allows filters to be applied to the results.
-This allows the user to filter for specific parts, orders and group codes amongst other things.
+The Filter Top Level Part Number options allow filters to be applied to the top-level part results.
+This allows the user to filter for specific top-level parts, orders and group codes amongst other things.

 The user can use the % wildcard when filtering if a they wish to see all parts matching the filter criteria.
 The % wildcard can be used as follows: